| |

 the young King Edward was to turn 18, Mortimer planned to murder him

-and his young wife, Queen Philippa (see BLENHEIM
+and his young wife, Queen Philippa (see Blenheim

-PALACE), and put their infant son on the throne, so he
+and put their infant son on the throne, so he could disband the Parliament

-could disband the Parliament and name himself Lord Protector of England.
+and name himself Lord Protector of England.

 But young